Stadium–Armory station

 Stadium–Armory station is a Washington Metro station in the Hill East neighborhood of Washington, D.C.
 The station opened on July 1, 1977, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 Stadium–Armory serves the Blue, Orange, and Silver Lines.
-The station was named for its proximity to the RFK Stadium campus and the D.C.
+The station was named for its proximity to the former RFK Stadium and the D.C.
 Armory.

-The station is a transfer station, as this is the last station shared by the three lines before the lines diverge going east.
+Stadium–Armory is a transfer station, as this is the last station shared by the three lines before they diverge going east.